 Separate from juvenile crime, there are many types of cases that fall under the heading of underage violations.
 Most of these are alcohol-related and can have very serious consequences for the underage individual that has been charged.

-At the Law Office of Christopher A. Connelly in Charlotte, North Carolina, our firm is lead by experienced attorney Chris Connelly.
+At the Law Office of Christopher A. Connelly in Charlotte, North Carolina, our firm is led by experienced attorney Chris Connelly.
 He has over 25 years of experience handling a range of criminal defense matters, including underage drinking violations, for clients in many different communities.
-Mr. Connelly handles each case personally and our entire firm works hard to ensure that your rights are protected and that your best interests are served.
+Mr. Connelly personally manages each case and our entire firm works hard to help ensure that your rights are protected and that your best interests are served.

 If you have been suspected of underage drinking or alcohol possession, do not talk to police.
 Talk to your attorney first.
 Contact our Charlotte firm to arrange a consultation.

 Underage Alcohol and/or License Violations

 We often hear: "I got an underage drinking ticket; I can just pay it, right?
 That's what my friends did!"

 Can you just pay it?
 Perhaps.
 And then you too will have a criminal record, just like your friends.
 That criminal record will follow you forever and can impact your ability to get into a college or post-graduate program, and getting a job.